 Studying at the Faculty of Fine and Performing Arts

-The Faculty of Fine and Performing Arts is located in the city of Malmö and consists of Malmö Art Academy, Malmö Academy of Music and Malmö Theatre Academy.
-A broad and varied number of courses, study programmes and specialisations are offered within the different academies.
-The programmes combine theoretical studies with practice, and educate artists, musicians and actors possessing a high level of artistic and professional ability.
-A number of prominent artists, both in Sweden and internationally, have studied at Lund University’s Faculty of Fine and Performing Arts.
+The Faculty of Fine and Performing Arts at Lund University is located in the nearby city of Malmö.
+The faculty is made up by three institutions - Malmö Art Academy, Malmö Academy of Music, and Malmö Theatre Academy, which all offer a wide range of courses, study programmes and specialisations.
+By combining theoretical studies with practice, they all aim to educate artists, musicians, and actors to a high level of artistic and professional ability.
+Several prominent artists, both in Sweden and internationally, have studied at Lund University’s Faculty of Fine and Performing Arts.

 Applicants undergo an extensive admission process.
-In order to be admitted, both skills, talent and motivation are required.
+To be admitted, both skills, talent and motivation are required.
 As a successful candidate, you can expect a unique opportunity to do what you are passionate about in a stimulating environment.

-Participation in and interaction with the surrounding cultural life is prioritised.
-Students participate in various public exhibitions, concerts and performances.
-These are often highly appreciated and well attended, both by local people and other students.
-Malmö Academy of Theatre has its own theatre in connection with its premises, Malmö Academy of Art presents its own exhibitions in its student gallery and Malmö Academy of Music arranges over 200 concerts a year.
+Throughout their time at the Faculty of Fine and Performing Arts students interact with the surrounding cultural life through participation in various public exhibitions, concerts, and performances.
+These are often highly appreciated and well attended, both by other students and the public.
+Malmö Academy of Theatre has its own theatre on campus, Malmö Academy of Art has an adjacent gallery for students to present their exhibitions and Malmö Academy of Music has three concert halls where over 200 concerts are given each year.

-Together the academies also run Inter Arts Centre (IAC), a centre for research and experimentation.
-The environment at the centre is intended to offer opportunities for interdisciplinary projects between visual art, music and theatre, but also projects in collaboration with artists outside the departments.
+Together the academies also run Inter Arts Center (IAC), a centre for artistic research and experimentation.
+IAC is intended to offer opportunities for interdisciplinary projects between visual art, music, and theatre, but also projects in collaboration with artists outside the departments.

-Please check the academies' webpages for application instructions and deadlines:
+Please check each academy's webpage for application instructions and deadlines: